 13. Some of the oldest rocks on Earth — upwards of 1.2+ billion years in age — can be found along the eastern slope of the Blue Ridge.

-14. Travel the Blue Ridge Parkway from the Great Smoky Mountains National Park to the Shenandoah National Park on this 469-mile drive in the Blue Ridge.
+14. Travel the Blue Ridge Parkway — the Appalachian region’s tallest and longest road — from the Great Smoky Mountains National Park to the Shenandoah National Park on this 469-mile drive in the Blue Ridge.

-15. Adorable black bears roam within the Blue Ridge Mountains, so hike with caution and be bear aware.
+15. Adorable black bears roam within the Blue Ridge Mountains, so explore the 1,000s of hiking trails with caution and be bear aware.